 disputes

-The Parties agree that any dispute of whatever nature arising between the Parties is to be notified in writing by the disputing Party to the other Party (Dispute Notice).
-On receipt of a Dispute Notice, each Party shall use reasonable endeavours to resolve the dispute by discussion, meeting and/or other informal means.
+Subject to sections 12.6 and 12.8, in the event of any dispute of whatever nature arising between the Parties the disputing Party shall notify the other Party of that dispute in writing (Dispute Notice).
+On receipt of a Dispute Notice, the Parties shall use reasonable endeavours to resolve the dispute by negotiation.

+If the dispute is not resolved by negotiation within 15 Business Days (or such other period as the Parties may agree in writing) of the date of the Dispute Notice, then the Parties shall submit the dispute to:

+resolution by an independent expert agreeable to both parties; or

-If the dispute is not resolved in accordance with the above process within 15 Business Days of the date of the Dispute Notice, then the Parties shall submit the dispute to arbitration pursuant to the Arbitration Act 1996 (excluding paragraphs 4 and 5 of the Second Schedule to such Act).
+where the Parties cannot agree upon an independent expert within 5 Business Days after the expiry of the negotiation period referred to above, arbitration pursuant to the Arbitration Act 1996 (excluding paragraphs 4 and 5 of the Second Schedule to that Act).

 The arbitration will be conducted by an arbitrator appointed: